German Language: Levels 1 and 2

 - Section III: Reading

-Questions on the German Language examination require candidates to demonstrate the abilities listed in each section below.
+Questions on the German Language examination require test takers to demonstrate the abilities listed in each section below.
 The percentages indicate the approximate percentage of exam questions focused on each ability.

 Ability to understand spoken language through short stimuli or everyday situations